Integrating RIBA Workflows with Client Collaboration Platforms

 Choose one platform where key documents, updates, and decisions are logged.
 This reduces dependency on scattered emails and ensures visibility across all RIBA stages.

-WorkflowMax connection: Proposals, timesheets, and documents are stored in one job record.
-This ensures project and client conversations are tied to accurate cost and progress data.
+WorkflowMAX connection: Proposals, timesheets, and documents are stored in one job record, making sure both project and client conversations are tied to accurate cost and progress data.

 Link Project Data to Financials